deep-geo/MoE-NuSeg/README.md

 ## Results

 Extensive experiments validate our model's effectiveness on test images.
 Our approach is designed for easy integration into existing clinical workflows.

+From left to right, the layout displays the following sequence:

+	1. Raw Input Image
+	2. Ground Truth (GT) Mask
+	3. Predicted Mask
+	4. Ground Truth Edge Mask
+	5. Predicted Edge Mask
+	6. Ground Truth Cluster Edge Mask
+	7. Predicted Cluster Edge Mask

 <img width="927" alt="image" src="https://github.com/user-attachments/assets/a4480fff-8093-4ae2-a6f4-96baab946d2d">
+This layout provides a side-by-side comparison of the input image, ground truth, and predictions, allowing for a clear assessment of the model’s segmentation accuracy across both edge and cluster edge detection.

 ## Architecture